cadnano/cadnano2.5/README.md

     cadnano

-when in python interpreter you can just:
+when in a python interpreter you can just:

     import cadnano